VanithaKunta/eKart/README.md

 ## Description

 The app consists of a **Home screen** which has a simple intuitive UI where the products listed for sale by other users are listed.
-The user also has an option where he can filter these items with respect to category.
+The user also has an option to filter these items with respect to category.
 On the top left there is a Menu icon through which the user can navigate through the app.

 <p align="center">
   <img width="30%" src="https://github.com/VanithaKunta/eKart/blob/master/screenshots/Home1.png"/>